CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/email/send-email/send-email-using-smtp-server-block.md

 - If a session already exists but is closed, the session will be opened and used when the block runs.
 - If a session already exists and is open, the session will be used when the block runs.

-[Basic Email Session Details][Basic Email Session Details Property] is an [InputOutput][] and so it must be set to a [Variable][], because of this it can be used to keep the session alive across multiple Send Email Using SMTP Server blocks as long as [Close Session][Close Session Property] is set to `false`.
+[Basic Email Session Details][Basic Email Session Details Property] will keep the session open across multiple Send Email Using SMTP Server blocks as long as [Close Session][Close Session Property] is set to `false`.
 Keeping the session open helps increase the performance of the block due to the subsequent blocks not having to spend resources creating and opening sessions for each execution.

 Note that for all [SSL][] connections, the protocol to be used will be negotiated with the server depending on which protocols are available.
 Similarly, the [SASL][] mechanism to be used will be negotiated with the mail server based on the available mechanisms.

-For information on how to explicitly close a connection, please see [Closing Sessions][].
+For information on how to explicitly close a session, please see [Closing Sessions][].

 ### Closing Sessions

 Sessions can be explicitly closed by setting [Close Session][Close Session Property] to `true`.
 This causes the session to be closed after the [Email Message][Email Message Property] has been sent.

-If [Close Session][Close Session Property] is set to `false` the connection will be closed when the [Variable][] that [Basic Email Session Details][Basic Email Session Details Property] is set to goes out of scope or the flow ends, whichever happens first.
+If [Close Session][Close Session Property] is set to `false` the session will be closed when the [Variable][] that [Basic Email Session Details][Basic Email Session Details Property] is set to goes out of scope or the flow ends, whichever happens first.
 For more information about variables and scope, please see [Variables][].

-For information on how to open a connection, please see [Opening Sessions][].
+For information on how to open a session, please see [Opening Sessions][].

 ### Known Limitations